UniMath/agda-unimath/src/commutative-algebra/radicals-of-ideals-commutative-rings.lagda.md

-# Radicals of ideals in commutative rings
+# Radicals of ideals of commutative rings

 ```agda
 module commutative-algebra.radicals-of-ideals-commutative-rings where